paradime-io/nfl_data_modeling_challenge/README.md

 # dbt™ Data Modeling Challenge - Fantasy Football Edition

-Welcome to the **dbt™ Data Modeling Challenge - Fantasy Football Edition!** This global hack-a-thon invites you to transform raw fantasy football data into insightful, data-driven narratives.
+Welcome to the **dbt™ Data Modeling Challenge - Fantasy Football Edition!** This global hack-a-thon invites you to transform raw fantasy football data into insightful, data-driven insights.
 You'll use Paradime, Snowflake, and Lightdash to model, explore, and visualize data—showcasing your analytics engineering expertise and vying for prizes up to $1,500.

 ## 📋 Table of Contents